Agnes Smedley: Years in China

 In 1933, Smedley wrote China's Red Army Marches, for which Red Army commanders were her sources.

 In China, Smedley served as a correspondent for the Frankfurter Zeitung and the Manchester Guardian.
 She covered many topics, including the Anti-Japanese War as a major war correspondent.
-She was also in Xi'an during the Xi'an Incident of December 1936, and made broadcasts in English for the rebels.
+In Xi'an during the Xi'an Incident of December 1936, she was awaken by soldiers and recruited to broadcast the news in English via radio.
+Smedley's broadcasts assured foreign powers that that Chiang Kai-shek was safe, and that the incident was not a coup but rather an attempt to unite the country.

 She then reported on the Second Sino-Japanese War during the Second United Front.
 She traveled to Yan'an in January 1937 and with the 8th Route Army that year.
 She traveled with the New Fourth Army in 1938–39, as well as visiting some units of the non-Communist Chinese army.

 Smedley had a sexual relationship with Richard Sorge, a Soviet spymaster, while in Shanghai, and probably with Ozaki Hotsumi, a correspondent for the Asahi Shimbun.
 Later he translated Smedley's Daughter of Earth into Japanese.
 She introduced Sorge to Ozaki, who became Sorge's most important informant in Japan.
 Maj.
 Gen. Charles A. Willoughby, who served with Gen. Douglas MacArthur's chief of intelligence, claimed that Smedley was a member of the anti-Japanese Sorge spy ring.
 After the war, Smedley threatened to sue Willoughby for making the accusation.
 Ruth Price, author of the most recent and extensive biography of Smedley, writes that there is very strong evidence in former Soviet archives that Smedley was indeed a spy who engaged in espionage for the Comintern and on behalf of the Soviet Union.
 Soviet archives also make it clear that Smedley's connection to the Comintern ended in 1936.

 In 1937 she applied for membership in the Chinese Communist Party but was rejected due to Party reservations about her lack of discipline and what it viewed as her excessive independence of mind.
 Smedley was devastated by this rejection but remained passionately devoted to the Chinese communist cause.

 Smedley left Yan'an in 1937; thereafter she organized medical supplies and continued writing.
 From 1938 to 1941, she visited both Communist and Kuomintang forces in the war zone.
 It was during her stay with Communist forces in Yan'an, after the Long March, that she conducted extensive interviews with General Zhu De, the basis of her book on him.
 She was helped later with her book by the actress and writer Wang Ying who was living in the USA during the 1940s.

 It is recorded that this is the longest tour of the Chinese war front conducted by any foreign correspondent, male or female.